 The inconvenient truth is that herd immunity against Sars-Cov-2 is a mirage.
 This should not come as a surprise.
 We have never achieved herd immunity for any coronavirus in any species.
 Why would Sars-Cov-2 in humans be any different?
 The most plausible end point is that we reach a state of endemic stability, where Sars-Cov-2 infections are common, but severe Covid is not.
 The sooner we stop talking about herd immunity, victory, defeating the virus or freedom from Covid, the faster we can come to terms with this reality.”

 At the start of this pandemic I predicted 50% effectiveness for the vaccine, which my Oxford colleagues confirmed was likely and looks to be about right.
 The thing about natural immunity is that it offers robust protection against all variants, whereas vaccine-induced immunity can’t.
-The reason for this is because when you recover from the natural infection, you have both antibodies and T cells against all parts of the virus, not just the spike protein.
-That’s why vitamin C, D and zinc are so important as they support natural immunity.
+The reason for this is because when you recover from the natural infection, you have both antibodies and T cells against all parts of the virus, not just the spike Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of….
+That’s why vitamin C, D and What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… are so important as they support natural immunity.

 ARE COVID DEATHS ACTUALLY RISING?
 IS THERE A THIRD WAVE?

 Readers on my COVID NEWS will know that I’ve been tracking actual ICU covid admissions and deaths to give a true reflection of what’s happening at the sharp end.
 Here’s what actually happening up to last week.9